-- ✓ Project will use a Housing First and Low Barrier approach. - ✓ Project will comply with HUD's Equal Access and Fair Housing Rules and commits to ongoing training on both regulations that include implementation strategies. - ✓ Documented, secured minimum match of at least 25% of the CoC funds requested (excluding any amount in the leasing budget line item). - ✓ Acceptable organizational audit/financial review - ✓ Active participation in the CoC.
+- ✓ Project will use a Housing First and Low Barrier approach. - ✓ Project will comply with HUD's Equal Access and Fair Housing Rules and commits to ongoing training on both regulations that include implementation strategies. - Documented, secured minimum match of at least 25% of the CoC funds requested (excluding any amount in the leasing budget line item). - ✓ Acceptable organizational audit and management letter (if any) or financial statements - ✓ Active participation in the CoC.
 An Agency representative has attended or will commit to attending a minimum of four CoC membership meetings.